msprev/panzer/README.md

                     ...
                   ]

--   `COMMANDLINE` is a list of pandoc command line options derived from `commandline` metadata

--   `OPTIONS` is a dictionary containing panzer's and pandoc's command line options:
+-   `OPTIONS` is a dictionary containing panzer’s and pandoc’s command line options:

         OPTIONS = {
             'panzer': {